-This three-day workshop focuses on writing prescriptions and burn plans together as a single planning system, so what is written on paper translates directly into operations on the ground.
+This three-day workshop focuses on writing prescriptions and burn plan elements together as a single planning system, so what is written on paper translates directly into operations on the ground.

 Who This Is For This course is designed for practitioners writing or supporting prescriptions and burn plans, including those working in forestry, fuels management, ecosystem restoration, and wildfire risk reduction.
-It is equally relevant for those starting out and experienced practitioners who want their plans to translate cleanly into implementation without reinterpretation.
+It is equally relevant for those starting out and project managers who want their plans to translate cleanly into implementation without reinterpretation.

 What You’ll Walk Away With